FloatinggOnion/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

+# Description

-This is a repository made for shell navigation as part of the alx program
+This is a repo containing the projects from alx engineering related to system engineering and devops